 Schnoodles have been touted as always being happy and will fill your life with love and laughter.

 Part of the attraction of a Schnoodle is its low shedding level.
 You won’t see clumps of fur lying around the house as you would with other breeds.

 Needs to be Groomed

 You will want to brush your Schnoodle’s coat every couple of days so the coat doesn’t develop mats and have them professionally groomed every 4-6 weeks.
-Check his ears for dirt and wax and wipe them out once a week.

 It’s important to keep your Schnoodle’s genital area clipped close to prevent feces from sticking to his coat.